snaketron/ClustIRR/README.md

 # ClustIRR: Clustering of Immune Receptor Repertoires

 ## Overview
-ClustIRR is a quantitative method for *clustering* of immune receptor repertoires (IRRs).
-The algorithm identifies groups of T or B cell receptors (TCRs or BCRs) that likely have the same antigen specificity.
+ClustIRR is a quantitative method designed for the clustering of immune receptor repertoires (IRRs).
+It identifies groups of T cell or B cell receptors (TCRs or BCRs) that share antigen specificity across different biological conditions or longitudinal samples.
+Using a Bayesian hierarchical model, ClustIRR performs differential cluster occupancy (DCO) analysis to detect specificity clusters that are expanding or contracting in response to each biological condition.
-This is achieved by comparing *global* and *local* sequence features of the complementarity determining regions (CDRs) of TCRs and BCRs.
-Once the specificity groups are identified in a set of IRRs, the algorithm identifies clusters and performs a quantitative comparison of the cluster abundances between biological conditions.

 ## How to use ClustIRR
 ClustIRR is an R-package available from Bioconductor: